jacobdensford/jacobdensford.com/pages/cookbooks.md

 ## *Mastering the Art of French Cooking* by Julia Child

 Here’s a classic.
 And a fancy one.
 This book teaches the “correct” way to cook a dish, the “impressive” way, the French way.
+Some of the recipes are even usable once you've translate them from nonsense.
 Whenever I want to try cooking something new, first I check to see if there’s a recipe in *Twelve Recipes*.
 Then I check this book.
 (Lastly, I’ll search online and usually find something on [Serious Eats](https://seriouseats.com/).
 And then I’ll make the dish using a combination of whatever I’ve found.
 (Apparently, there is also a sequel.
 But I’ve never read it.)

-## Bonus: *Home Made, Winter, and Summer* by Yvette van Boven
+## Bonus: *Home Made*, *Home Made Winter*, and *Home Made Summer* by Yvette van Boven

 I love these three cookbooks.
 Especially *Home Made Winter*.
 I never used them as often as the others, but they contain a lot of fun recipes that I’ve found myself coming back to again and again.